Deciding between self-publishing vs traditional publishing is the big choice many authors are faced with in today's book

 - Submit your manuscript to literary agents and hope that someone finds the potential in your work.

 - If your manuscript is accepted, the literary agent will submit your work to publishers.

 - If a publisher accepts your work, they offer you a contract to publish your book.

-- The publisher handles everything in the production process, including expenses – from editing, formatting, and designing your book.
+- The publisher handles everything in the production process, including expenses – from editing, to formatting, to designing your book.

 - Market your book.

 - You are paid an author royalty based on the number of books that are sold.

-As you can see from the traditional publishing process steps, authors are generally less in control with traditional publishing.
+As you can see from the traditional publishing process steps, authors are generally less in control with traditional publishing vs self-publishing.